What is Alternative Dispute Resolution in Civil Lawsuits?

 What is alternative dispute resolution?

 Tom practices in personal injury cases, which fall under the umbrella of civil law.
-The legal system has experienced a significant rise in alternative dispute resolution in civil cases over the years, and particularly since the onset of the COVID-19 crisis.
+While the most common way to solve a civil case is through a trial, the legal system has experienced a significant rise in alternative dispute resolution in civil cases over the years, particularly since the onset of the COVID-19 crisis.

 At its core, alternative dispute resolution (ADR) is simply a way of solving your case by some means other than going to trial, including a jury trial or a bench trial, which is a trial conducted by a judge.